 The Educational Committee will work actively with our legislators when issues arise concerning autism and education both at a state and national level.
 We will openly support legislators that support the autism community.
 Future goals include putting together a CD of educational resources we have found to be the most useful for the state of Arizona.

 Autism Society of Greater Phoenix supports many enrichment programs for individuals on the spectrum, siblings, parents and extended family members as well as professionals in the field.
 Such programs include social events, life skills programs and classes, arts based activities, special needs sports, robotics teams, Bal-a-vis-x clubs, Dad’s and Mom’s nights, crafts, camps, conferences, workshops and meetings.
 Dealing with Autism is hard and can take a toll we want to offer hope, friendship, support and education to all who are affected by Autism Spectrum Disorders.

 As part of our mission to support individuals on the autism spectrum and their families, The Autism Society of Greater Phoenix provides recreational opportunities and educational resources for individuals with ASD, siblings and family members.

 Programs include: performing and fine arts classes, music classes, special needs sports, robotics teams, horticultural and vocational programs, cooking classes, camps, workshops, educational series and conferences.

 Social activities: teen/adult gatherings, holiday events, family picnics, swim parties, sensory friendly films, field trips, parties and clubs.

 Family matters: Siblings support groups, marriage and divorce support, grandparent’s network and safety.

 Fundraisers and Special Events: ASGP hosts and supports a number of fundraisers and special events throughout the year.
 To find out more information about an event, please check our calendar of events page.
-If you would like to host your own event, please complete our Fundraising form.
+If you would like to host your own event, please complete contact us at 480-940-1093.
 Thank you for your support of our organization.